-3 Benefits of an Insurance Home Inspection
+Benefits of a Home Insurance Inspection

-- Identify potential risks that could cause safety issues or losses, so that you can address them and avoid claims.
+First, it can help identify potential risks that could cause safety issues or losses, so that you can address them and avoid claims.

-What Are Home Insurance Inspectors Looking For?
+What Do Home Insurance Inspectors Look For?

-How to Prepare for an Insurance Home Inspection
+How to Prepare for the Home Inspection

 - Documentation showing square footage of your home